 Discover the place you sleep the best and breathe the deepest.

-November 2018: If you didn’t catch my interview with Simon Parkin of BBC Somerset on November 10th, here’s the link to listen in.
+If you didn’t catch my interview with Simon Parkin of BBC Somerset on November 10th, here’s the link to listen in.
+(If link won’t play in your location, log into BBC Sounds and search Simon Parkin 11/10/18.)
 Thanks for making me and Dunster’s Calling so welcome, Simon!
 My interview begins at about 1:53. https://www.bbc.co.uk/sounds/play/p06pswh8

-My novel, Dunster’s Calling, receives 5-star reviews, like this one: ‘It is a remarkable writer that can take you on a journey that allows you to feel something beyond the scope of your own experience and leave you changed because of it.
+Dunster’s Calling, receives 5-star reviews, like this one: ‘It is a remarkable writer that can take you on a journey that allows you to feel something beyond the scope of your own experience and leave you changed because of it.
 Tracey Gemmell is that writer, and Dunster’s Calling is that book.’
-Thank you!
+Kashmira Sheth, author Boys Without Names

 Dunster’s Calling is available in paperback and e-reader formats.
 Scroll down for links to purchase.